 About

-Monika Grønli Rosten is a social anthropologist and researcher in the department for Youth Research at NOVA / OsloMet.
+Monika Grønli Rosten is a social anthropologist and research professor at the department for Youth Research, NOVA / OsloMet.
 Rosten holds a PhD from the University of Oslo (2015) where she wrote about place and belonging among youth and young adults, based on long-term ethnographic fieldwork in Groruddalen, Oslo.
-Rostens research interests are youth culture, school and leisure sector, urban area-based initiatives, gender and identity, sexuality, domestic violence, method and co-research.
-She is currently working on projects on youth participation (UNGHUS), evaluation of municipal crime prevention initiatives in Oslo, as well as an international comparative project on being a Muslim in Europe (QUEST).
-Rosten is also associated with NOVA's research program on domestic violence, with projects on social control in troubled neighbourhoods and couple formation across ethnic and religious boundaries.
+Rostens research interests are youth culture, minority stigma, deprived areas and area-based initiatives, youth crime, domestic violence, youth participation and co-research.
+She is currently associated with NOVAs research program on domestic violence, with projects on social control in vulnerable neighbourhoods and couple formation across ethnic and religious boundaries.
+Rosten is also the Norwegian PI in an international comparative research project on Muslim experiences in a context of treath in Europe (QUEST).

 Fields of study